 In teaching, "clearly demonstrated evidence of high quality in teaching is an essential criterion for appointment, advancement, or promotion."
 In addition, participation in graduate programs is expected, although the degree of participation may depend on whether the department has a graduate program.
 Attention may be given to the role of the candidate and the candidate's field in attracting high-caliber graduate students to the campus.
-Discussion of all kinds of mentoring (such as of individual undergraduates, undergraduate groups/organizations, individual graduate students, graduate organizations, postdoctoral scholars, project scientists or junior faculty, especially those from groups underrepresented within the discipline) is expected and appropriate.
+Discussion of mentoring (such as of individual undergraduates, undergraduate groups/organizations, individual graduate students, graduate organizations, postdoctoral scholars, project scientists or junior faculty, especially those from groups underrepresented within the discipline) and what has been achieved through that mentoring is expected and appropriate.
+For example, metrics such as the number of completed or in-progress MS, MA, MFA or PhD students, if graduate students won fellowships, co-authored papers, presented at conferences, gained internship opportunities are indications of positive mentoring.
+It is appropriate to bring attention to mentoring awards.
 One way to indicate time and effort dedicated to mentoring within eFilePlus is to go under Other Teaching Info, click on Activity and then choose Other Supervision/Advising.
-Here one can, for example, place hours per week or numbers of students mentored.
+Here one can, for example, list mentoring activities that take place at conferences, on the campus, or within the community as well as names of students mentored.
+Mentoring activities relating to staff can also be included.

 In the area of research, "There must be evidence that the candidate is continuously and effectively engaged in creative activity of high quality and significance.
 Publications in research and other creative accomplishment must be evaluated, not merely enumerated."
 (APM 210-1-d(2) Both the quality of publication outlets and impact of the research in the field are important factors.